 Ernst Moritz Arndt

-The University of Greifswald Sheds the Name Ernst Moritz Arndt
+Senate Statement on the Name Debate Ernst Moritz Arndt

 Ernst Moritz Arndt (1769-1860) belongs to a generation, which changed the meaning of key terms of political thinking and modern culture so substantially that they continue to have an effect today.
 He played a public and influential role in this process, a homo politicus and intellectual, whose work continues to challenge readers to intensive contemplation of terms such as history, literature, nation, justice, education and faith.